simioni87/auth_analyzer/README.md

 ## How does it work?
 (1) Create or Clone a Session for every user you want to test.

+(2) Save and load session setup

-(2) Specify the session characteristics (Header(s) and / or Parameter(s) to replace)
+(3) Specify the session characteristics (Header(s) and / or Parameter(s) to replace)

-(3) Set Filters if needed
+(4) Set Filters if needed

-(4) Press Start
+(5) Start / Stop and Pause Auth Analyzer

+(6) Specify table filter

-(5) Navigate through Web App with another user and track results of the repeated requests
+(7) Navigate through Web App with another user and track results of the repeated requests

+(8) Export table data to XML or HTML

-(6) Manually analyze original and repeated requests / responses
+(9) Manually analyze original and repeated requests / responses

 ![Auth Analyzer](https://github.com/simioni87/auth_analyzer/blob/main/pics/complete_gui.png)